 The merit of the Stephens model is that it outlines the minimum theoretical basis of the issue of environment tracking in order to generate quantitative predictions in a real environment.
 In a real-world context, however, it is instructive to consider the limitations of the model.
 A very important assumption of the model is that the forager not only knows the values of the parameters q and ϵ, but also knows the structure of the environment: that the variable option switches between a good and a bad state.
 A real foraging animal can only have a distribution of values as an estimate for the parameters, and can never know the whole structure of its environment.
 Indeed, since q is the probability of change at every encounter with the variable option, knowing the current state of the variable option does not say anything about what its state will be at the next encounter.

 Another caveat that affects the predictions of the model is that sampling, by definition, should never occur when the forager is exploiting the variable option.
 When the state of variable option is known, the state of the environment is known, so a subsequent visit to the stable alternative option will not yield any further information.
 Thus, the model’s predictions only apply to what a forager does when it is at the alternative option.
+Thus, basic assumption of the model, namely that (a) the forager never visits the stable option when exploiting the variable one in its good state, and (b) that the forager immediately switches to the stable option when the variable option switches to its bad state are not met in any of the systems that have been studied.
+This is a serious issue because it means that while the conceptual contributions and rationale of the model are still valuable, its quantitative predictions are not valid because its assumptions are not fulfilled.
+These different kinds of foraging errors are discussed in a study by Kacelnik, Krebs and Ens (1987), which offers a series of models for a similar situation but in which the strategies are based on the observation that assumptions of the Stephens model are not met in real datasets.

 In this study, we attempted an empirical investigation of the tracking behaviour of the nectar-feeding bat Glossophaga mutica (Calahorra-Oliart, Ospina-Garcés, and León-Paniagua 2021) inspired by the rationale of diverse optimality models of sampling behaviour.
 The natural foraging environment of these animals consists of mainly of flowers that contain varying levels of nectar.
 From the point of view of an individual bat that encounters a flower, the nectar levels change up continuously according to the flower’s nectar secretion rate and down abruptly, decreasing according to the activity of competitors present in the environment.
 Because of this, bats must constantly compare flowers in different states: full, partially full, or empty.

 In our experiments we placed captive bats in an environment containing two artificial ‘flowers’: a flower that always yielded the same volume of reward - the fixed option - and a flower whose reward volume changed as a sinusoidal function of time, taking values both above and below that of the fixed option.
 We termed the latter a ‘fluctuating’ option instead of a ‘variable’ option, to differentiate it from an option that could only be in two states, good and bad.
-While previous empirical tests of tracking models manipulated either the rate of environmental change (q) or the relative cost of the two options (ϵ), we varied both parameters systematically.
+While previous empirical tests of tracking models manipulated either the rate of environmental change (q) or the relative cost of the two kinds of errors (ϵ), we varied the equivalents of both parameters systematically.